 Employees with a flexible work schedule are able to easily plan their personal schedules around their shifts so clocking in on time happens naturally.
 In fact, this study shows that employees who have the opportunity to make alternative work schedules to suit their needs are more likely to clock in on time.
-With a flexible schedule, you help dramatically lower no-shows and late clock-ins.
+With a flexible schedule and an accurate time-tracking app, you help dramatically lower no-shows and late clock-ins.

 According to the U.S. Bureau of Labor Statistics, over 20 million Americans preferred to work part-time over a full-time job.
 Why?
 That’s easy, a healthy work-life balance means everything.
 From family obligations to pursuing other passions to health issues or just hating a long commute, the reasons are endless.

 “People today really value workplace flexibility and remote work because it allows them to focus their energies on work and life as opposed to commuting or other complications due to geography.”
 Ken Matos, Vice President of Research, Life Meets Work

 Deloitte also reported that 16.8% of millennials chose their jobs because they can achieve work-life balance.
 Additionally, the report showed that when deciding where to work, flexibility was a top priority.
 Here’s what the American Journal of Industrial and Business Management had to say: